lovelyshell/lovelyshell.github.io/File-guide.md

 print(File('/bin/sh').type)
 ```

-2 Access file data
+2 Access file content
 Data of different types of files are accessed by different getters.

 .dict
-data area of directory is described as a dictionary, subfile names as key, and corresponding File object as value.
+data area of directory is described as a dictionary, subfile name as key, and corresponding File object as value.

 .target
 data area of symbol link is described as a File object reference, constructed from link path.